How To Save Money On A Cruise -Lots of tips and tricks for making cruising cheap and affordable for families from a real cruising mom.

 Wait For A Sale

 Royal Caribbean have amazing sales.
 The last cruise we went on was purchased during their “Kids Sail Free” sale.
-We’ve also purchased before during buy one get one half price.
-There’s sales on all the time, so be patient and find one that really works for you.
+We’ve also purchased before during buy one get one half price sales.
+A great tip for how tons save money on a cruise is to wait for a sale before booking.
+There are sales on all the time, so be patient and find one that really works for you.

 Drive To The Port

 Our last few cruises we’ve saved a lot of money by driving to the port where we get onto the cruise ship, rather than flying.
 We live in Toronto, Canada, so there’s no cruise ships leaving from here, but you don’t always have to fly to Florida.
 We’ve sailed out of New York and Baltimore, and there’s other ships out of Texas and New Orleans.
 It’s always cheaper to drive a family than to fly a family (unless you have some points to fly for free).
 We usually find a hotel deal where we can drive in the day before and park our car at the hotel while we’re on the cruise.
 They offer a shuttle to and from the hotel and it’s quite quick and easy.

 Bring Your Own Wine

 We aren’t big drinkers, but I do love a glass of wine before dinner.
 Royal Caribbean lets each stateroom bring tw0 bottles of wine on the ship.
 Your cabin steward can bring you a wine opener and glasses.
 This helps cut down the bar bill a little.
 And, if you’re travelling with Grandparents who aren’t drinkers, have them bring on a couple for you too.
 It’s really easy to get carried away ordering drinks on the ship, since you use your room card instead of money.
 Just think about your budget before you go.
 It’s often cheaper to drink in port, since the local beers are always really affordable -and the bars often offer free wi-fi too.